AI-generated

 Precedents Cited

-• People v.
-Patricio, 79 Phil.
-227 — Cited for the rule that principals in robbery are liable for complex crime of robbery with homicide unless they actively prevent the killing.
+• U.S. v.
+Macaladlad; People v.
+Patricio; People v.
+Carunungan — Cited for the principle that all principals in a robbery are guilty of the complex crime of robbery with homicide committed by the band unless they prove they attempted to prevent the homicide

 Provisions